Super Stardust HD

-Super Stardust HD is a downloadable shoot 'em up video game that was released for the PlayStation 3 by Sony Interactive Entertainment, developed by the Finnish company Housemarque.
-In Asian regions, it is known as Star Strike HD.
-In 2015, a port for the PlayStation 4, called Super Stardust Ultra, was released.
-In 2016, Super Stardust Ultra VR, a PlayStation VR compatible version that contains Super Stardust Ultra, was released for the PlayStation 4.
-It is also available as paid downloadable content for Super Stardust Ultra.
+Super Stardust HD is a 2007 multidirectional shooter video game developed by Housemarque and published by Sony Computer Entertainment for the PlayStation 3.
+It was released on the PlayStation Network, with a PlayStation Portable version titled Super Stardust Portable releasing the following year.
+An HD remake for the PlayStation 4 developed by D3T was released as Super Stardust Ultra in 2015.
+In 2016, Super Stardust Ultra VR, a PlayStation VR-compatible version that contains Super Stardust Ultra, was released as paid downloadable content and a separate product in itself.

 The game combines the mechanics of Asteroids and Robotron: 2084 with a level of action found typically in modern games such as Geometry Wars.
-The game is an enhanced version of Super Stardust for the Amiga.
-Super Stardust HD was one of the games given for free by Sony as part of their 'Welcome Back' package due to the PlayStation Network outage in 2011.
+The game is an enhanced version of Super Stardust, developed by Bloodhouse, a predecessor of Housemarque, for the Amiga; Sony acquired the rights to the game before remaking it.
 Super Stardust HD was the first title with trophy support on the PlayStation 3.

-A version for PlayStation Portable titled Super Stardust Portable (Star Strike Portable in Asia) was released in November 2008, and a PlayStation Vita game building on Super Stardust HD, called Super Stardust Delta (Star Strike Delta in Asia) was released in 2012.
+A sequel, Super Stardust Delta, was released in 2012 for the PlayStation Vita.

 Gameplay

 In Super Stardust HD, the player controls a space fighter craft that can move in any direction on a spherical shield surrounding a planet, while simultaneously firing in any direction independent of its movement.
 The primary threats against the player are three types of asteroids and various enemy spacecraft, which appear on the playfield at certain time intervals.
 The ship is equipped with three upgradeable weapons, a limited arsenal of bombs, and a boost capability that grants temporary invincibility and recharges after use.
 Each weapon is more effective against certain types of asteroid and enemies than others.
-Items include weapon upgrades and a shield that absorbs one fatal hit against the player's ship.
+Items are dropped onto the planet at certain time intervals, these items include weapon upgrades and a shield that absorbs one fatal hit against the player's ship.

 Super Stardust HD provides several modes of play, each with their own online leaderboards.
 The default game mode, Arcade, takes the player through a series of five planets, each consisting of five main phases, the last of which is a boss battle.
 Planet Mode allows the player to play any one of five planets in the same way, ending the game after the planet is complete.
 Both of these modes support both single-player and two-player cooperative play.